kjac/FormEditor/Docs/fields_newsletter.md

 When Form Editor subscribes an email to the newsletter list, the submitted values all fields (except the *Email* field) are sent along as Custom/Merge Fields, using the field names as keys.

-Specifically for MailChimp, the keys are uppercased since MailChimp expects the keys to be in uppercase.
+Specifically for MailChimp the keys are uppercased, since this is what MailChimp expects the keys to be.

 ## Configuration
 To enable the integration (and thus the *Newsletter subscription* field), you must tell Form Editor which newsletter list ID and API key to use when adding newsletter subscribers.
 This is done in the `<appSettings/>` of your site like this: